Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \subsubsection{Security Enhancements by ISAC}

 ISAC brings security enhancements at the physical layer in numerous aspects.
-First, coding-theoretic methods can enable secure communication rates to exceed the secrecy capacity of ISAC systems with the help of sensing feedback \cite{OnurSecureFeedbackedISAC}.
+First, coding-theoretic methods can enable secure communication rates to exceed the secrecy capacity of ISAC systems \revv{without feedback (i.e., the no-feedback baseline) by leveraging} sensing feedback \cite{OnurSecureFeedbackedISAC}.
 Similarly, joint coding and beamforming strategies can be developed for sensing-assisted secure communication.
-Moreover, integrated communications and private state sensing can be achieved for ISAC channels that can be modeled as state-dependent wiretap channels.
-Relative to pure secure communications, the enhancement arises because ISAC provides an implicit, geometry-coupled sensing feedback via echoes.
-This causal feedback can be exploited to surpass no-feedback secrecy limits and to adapt codebooks/beamforming under fast V2X mobility without explicit CSI overhead.
-Second, an ISAC BS can leverage backscattered downlink signals to sense both the UE and surrounding objects, and optimize its beamforming to focus energy on the UE while suppressing leakage to the directions of the objects, considered as potential adversarial receivers \cite{secureISAC_TWC_2021}.
-Following a similar spirit to sensing-aided beamforming, ISAC also enables adaptive artificial noise (AN) injection in both spatial and temporal domains.
-Specifically, AN can be directed towards adversarial regions to degrade their SNR while preserving a required signal-to-interference-plus-noise ratio (SINR) at the legitimate UE \cite{secureISAC_TWC_2021}.
-Sensing-aided AN injection not only strengthens \textit{data confidentiality} (by protecting user data from eavesdropping) but also improves \textit{sensing privacy} (by distorting pilots and thus impairing the ability of adversaries to perform sensing of UEs and objects in the environment).
+Relative to pure secure communications, ISAC provides an implicit, geometry-coupled sensing feedback via echoes, which can be exploited to surpass no-feedback secrecy limits and to adapt codebooks/beamforming under mobility without explicit CSI overhead.
+Second, an ISAC BS can leverage backscattered downlink signals to sense both the user equipment (UE) and surrounding objects, and optimize its beamforming to focus energy on the UE while suppressing leakage to the directions of potential adversarial receivers \cite{secureISAC_TWC_2021}.
+ISAC also enables adaptive artificial noise (AN) injection in both spatial and temporal domains.
+Specifically, AN can be directed towards adversarial regions to degrade their signal-to-noise ratio (SNR) while preserving a required quality at the legitimate UE \cite{secureISAC_TWC_2021}.
+Sensing-aided AN injection not only strengthens \textit{data confidentiality} (by protecting user data from eavesdropping) but also improves \textit{sensing privacy} (by distorting pilots and thus impairing the ability of adversaries to perform sensing of UEs and objects).